-dol Recommendation Management Comments Responsible Officer Priority Due Date Revised Due Date Last Update Latest Response NSC1823 Overtime, Expenses and Additional Payments Sample testing on 10% of claims to include the validity of the claim and whether they are submitted within the guidelines.
-The claims selected for testing are checked that they comply with the policy and rejected if they do not.
-With regards to the validity it was agreed the Constabulary would manage the remaining risk.
-A new reporting solution is now in place and being configured and an early priority is to design reports for Finance, PSD and Heads of Departments to manage this going forward.
-This Audit report along with recent PSD issues raised has led to the conclusion the risks are higher than can be tolerated and as a result has been added to the Constabulary risk register.
-Head of Transactional Services 2 30/09/18 01/07/19 04/01/19 The reporting tool is currently being developed and is anticipated to be complete for the new financial year 2019/20, following which testing will commence.
+Job Recommendation Management Comments Responsible Officer Priority Due Date Revised Due Date Last Update Latest Response

+NSC1823 Sample testing on The claims selected for Head of 2 30/09/18 01/07/19 04/01/19 The reporting tool

+Overtime, 10% of claims to testing are checked that Transactional is currently being

+Expenses and include the validity they comply with the Services developed and is

+Additional of the claim and policy and rejected if anticipated to be

+Payments whether they are they do not. complete for the

+submitted within With regards to the new financial year

+the guidelines. validity it was agreed 2019/20, following

+the Constabulary would which testing will

+manage the remaining commence.

+risk.

+A new reporting

+solution is now in place

+and being configured

+and an early priority is

+to design reports for

+Finance, PSD and Heads

+of Departments to

+manage this going

+forward.

+This Audit report along

+with recent PSD issues

+raised has led to the

+conclusion the risks are

+higher than can be

+tolerated and as a

+result has been added

+to the Constabulary risk

+register.

-dol Recommendation Management Responsible Priority Due Date Revised Last Latest Response Comments Officer Due Date Update NSC1829 Payroll, including ERP Reporting The reporting functionality on ERP to be explored so that all necessary reports can be provided to enable line managers to have all necessary information, including a report of new starters, leavers and changes within the monthly payroll.
+Job Recommendation Management Comments Responsible Officer Priority Due Date Revised Due Date Last Update Latest Response NSC1829 Payroll, including ERP Reporting The reporting functionality on ERP to be explored so that all necessary reports can be provided to enable line managers to have all necessary information, including a report of new starters, leavers and changes within the monthly payroll.
 Heads of Department have regular meetings with their management teams, and with HR and Finance Business Partners to understand their staffing position.
 However, a business case is in draft in connection to a new reporting solution and funding has been provided within the MTFP.
 The reporting solution will have much wider benefits than the more narrow issue outlined here.
 Head of Transactional Services 2 30/06/18 01/07/19 04/01/19 Work has progressed to the extent that the new reporting tool is anticipated to be implemented by the end of Q1 in 2019/20, with reporting availability following this.

-dol Recommendation Management Comments Responsible Officer Priority Due Date Revised Due Date Last Update Latest Response NSC1901 Governance and Whistleblowing A form be developed for each member of the selection / promotion panel, requiring them to formally declare whether there are any potential conflicts of interest in relation to the recruitment process.
+Job Recommendation Management Comments Responsible Officer Priority Due Date Revised Due Date Last Update Latest Response NSC1901 Governance and Whistleblowing A form be developed for each member of the selection / promotion panel, requiring them to formally declare whether there are any potential conflicts of interest in relation to the recruitment process.
 Action will be taken to add this detail to the shortlisting form and interview paperwork which is currently carried out by line managers.
 Before this is introduced, work will be undertaken to ensure that there is process to follow when a conflict is identified as well as ensuring that there is an available understanding of what is regarded as a conflict of interest for managers.
 Head of HR 2 30/06/2019 13/03/2019 NSC1901 Governance and Whistleblowing HR to develop and maintain a conflicts of interest register in relation to recruitment and promotion exercises.
 The forms outlined above will be held within HR, so that they can be referred to in case of any investigation into a recruitment process.
-Head of HR 2 30/06/2019 13/03/2019 NSC1906 Enact Replacement Project Management to ensure that a local installation of the Apex has been installed onto our test database to allow development Toni Osborne ERP Systems and 2 23/11/18 01/06/19 03/01/19 The installation of APEX has been on- going since
+Head of HR 2 30/06/2019 13/03/2019 NSC1906 Enact Replacement Project Management to ensure that a local installation of the Apex has been installed onto our test database to allow development Toni Osborne ERP Systems and 2 23/11/18 01/06/19 03/01/19 The installation of APEX has been ongoing since